haltcase/tablemark/readme.md

 > Generate markdown tables from JSON data.

-Parses arrays of objects into markdown tables, complete with configuration for renaming columns and left, center, or right-aligning them.
+Renders arrays of objects as markdown tables, complete with configuration for renaming columns and left, center, or right-aligning them.

 ## installation